-For the year ended March 31, 2023 For the year ended March 31, 2022 Revenue from contract with customers (a) Revenue from Freight, Handling.
-Agency & Other Charges 16,330.63 14,708.75 Total revenue from operations 16,330.63 14,708.75
+For the year ended March 31, 2024 Revenue from contract with customers (a) Revenue from Freight, Handling, Agency & Other Charges 16,857.69 16,330.63 Total revenue from operations 16,857.69 16,330.63

-- (a) The Company recognises revenue when control over the services is transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those services. - (b) The Company does not have any significant adjustments between the contracted price and revenue recognized in the Statement of Profit and Loss. - (c) The Company recognises revenue from rendering of services overtime, as and when such services are performed.
+- (a) The Company recognises revenue when control over the services is transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those services. - (b) The Company does not have any significant adjustments between the contracted price and revenue recognized in the Standalone Statement of Profit and Loss. - (c) The Company recognises revenue from rendering of services overtime, as and when such services are performed.